Zotye 2008

-The Zotye 2008 is a small 5-door SUV produced by Zotye Auto in Zhejiang, China.
+The Zotye 2008 is a small 5-door SUV produced by Zotye Auto.
 A facelifted version is sold as the Zotye 5008, and is known in export markets as Nomad and Hunter.
 The car is named in honour of the 2008 Summer Olympics in Beijing and also goes by the model project number XS6402.

-It was reported that Zotye had bought the tools and parts of the first generation Terios model from Daihatsu Taiwan when Daihatsu launched the second generation.
+It was reported that Zotye had bought the tools and parts of the first generation Terios model from Daihatsu in Taiwan when Daihatsu launched the second generation model.
 Daihatsu Terios is sold in China as the Huali Dario which is made by the Tianjin FAW.